princessetowe/alx-low_level_programming/0x02-functions_nested_loops/README.md

+This contains a header file and tasks for project 0x02-functions_nested_loops

-Task 0: This program that prints _putchar, followed by a new line.
+main.h: This is the header file containing the prototypes for each task Task 0: This program that prints _putchar, followed by a new line.
 Task 1: This program prints the alphabet, in lowercase Task 2: This program prints 10 times the alphabet, in lowercase.